XeroOl/notitg-mirin/docs/aux.md

 -- In the XML
 <Layer Name = "my_bg_actor" File = "my_background_file.png">
 ```
+Then, the `'rotatebg'` mod controls the rotation of the actor.
 <br><br>
 ### Tornado scaled by Flip
 If a node reads and writes to the same mod, then that mod is overwritten instead of added.